microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme.md

 Once view or external tables are created, you can [connect to Synapse Analytics pools](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/connect-overview) to query and transform data using TSQL.

-# Common use cases and configurations
+# CDMUtil common use cases

+Following are common use cases to use CDMutil with various configuration options.

-## Create Tables as Views or External Table on Synapse SQL Serverless Pool
+## 1. Create tables as Views or External table on Synapse SQL serverless pool
 Follow the steps bellow to create views or external table on Synapse SQL Serverless pool

 1. Using Finance and Operations App [Configure Tables in Finance and Operations App](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/finance-data-azure-data-lake) service.